How to Recover Deleted Table Records in SQL Server?

 Step 5: Get Log Sequence Number of the LOP_BEGIN_XACT Log Record

-To find the exact time when the rows were deleted, we must use the transaction ID to get the LSN of the LOP_BEGIN_XACT log record of a transaction:
+To find the exact time when the rows were deleted, we will use the transaction ID to get the LSN of the LOP_BEGIN_XACT log record of a transaction:

 USE RecoverDeletedRecords